How is the cost of insurance determined?

 Options for paying your insurance

-CGU offers customers to pay by monthly or fortnightly installment.
+CGU offers customers to pay by monthly or fortnightly instalment.
 Learn more